BurcinSayin/ButterflyValley/Public/Religion.md

 - Shirk responsibilities
 - Act with dishonesty in public service

-I want a css selector to  select all buttons with attribute

 ## Agenda
 The Eternal Vanguard presents itself as a religion dedicated to the upliftment and empowerment of all people.
 It emphasizes the importance of hard work, justice, and the well-being of society.
 Followers are encouraged to contribute to their communities, support social welfare programs, and fight against oppression.
 They believe that through diligence and cooperation, a utopian society can be achieved where everyone is free to pursue their dreams.